clarkezone/clarkezone.github.io/_posts/2020-02-15-previewing-jekyll-posts.md

 2) Preview before the post is live
 3) Preview can run in the cloud so I can call if from the iPad

-To meet the above requirements
+To meet the above requirements I wanted a docker image capable of listening for updates to a branch on git via a webhook and a component for